mono/website/docs/compiling-mono/compiling-from-git.md

 ### Building the source

-Then, go into the mono directory, and configure:
+Then, go into the Mono directory, and configure:

 ``` bash
   $ cd mono